 What do the people of Saudi Arabia think about F1 coming?

 It’s fair to say they are excited.
 In 2018, when Riyadh hosted Formula E, there were live music concerts and entertainment alongside the racing action, with over 40,000 people attending each of the three nights - a first for the country.
 With 70% of the population under the age of 30, Saudi people want to be like the rest the world – they want to go to the biggest live events, they want to have fun and they are embracing and welcoming new opportunities.
 Formula 1 has worked hard be a positive force everywhere it races, including economic, social, and cultural benefits.
-Sports like Formula 1 are uniquely positioned to cross borders and cultures to bring countries and communities together to share the passion and excitement of incredible competition and achievement.
+Sports like Formula 1 are uniquely positioned to cross borders and cultures in order to bring countries and communities together to share the passion and excitement of incredible competition and achievement.